superformlabs/ga4dataform/docs/index.md

 ### Core Features
 #### Basic features | No support & updates
 ##### Incremental loading
+The code shared is part of a GA4 data pipeline using Dataform.
+The incrementality works by processing only new or updated GA4 event data from BigQuery without reprocessing the entire dataset.
+Here's a summary of how this is implemented:

+1. **Checkpoint Management:**
+- A `date_checkpoint` variable is declared and set to the day after the most recent `event_date` found in the existing table (`stg_ga4_events`).
+- This ensures that only data newer than the most recent processed date is considered for the next load.

+set date_checkpoint = (
+  select max(event_date) + 1
+  from `cst-gcp-projects.superform_transformations.stg_ga4_events`
+  where is_final = true
+);

+2. **Deletion of Updated Data:**
+- Any existing records from the target table (`stg_ga4_events`) where `event_date` is equal to or greater than the `date_checkpoint` are deleted.
+This ensures that if GA4 has updated any past data, it gets removed and replaced by fresh data.

+delete from `cst-gcp-projects.superform_transformations.stg_ga4_events`
+where event_date >= date_checkpoint;

+3. **Filtering New Data:**
+- The pipeline processes only the new GA4 events by using `_table_suffix` to fetch data from BigQuery tables (`events_*`) where the `event_date` (derived from `_table_suffix`) is greater than or equal to the `date_checkpoint`.
+- This prevents reprocessing old event data.

+and parse_date('%Y%m%d', regexp_extract(_table_suffix, '[0-9]+')) >= date_checkpoint;

+4. **Filtering out Intraday Events:**
+- Intraday data, which might still be incomplete or subject to change, is excluded from the query using this condition:

+and contains_substr(_table_suffix, 'intraday') is false;

+5. **Finalization Logic:**
+- The field `is_final` is computed in the process to determine whether the data is final (older than 3 days).
+This is used to manage the checkpoint logic, ensuring incremental processing only on data that is finalized.

+date_diff(current_date(), cast(event_date as date format 'YYYYMMDD'), day) > 3 as is_final;

+6. **Comprehensive Data Transformation:**
+- The code performs data transformations on new GA4 event data, such as sanitizing fields, unpacking nested structures (like `event_params`), and repacking `ecommerce` data.
+- The final step creates an `event_id` using a hash of key event fields to ensure uniqueness.

+Summary of Incremental Loading:
+- **Identify New Data:** By setting `date_checkpoint`, the pipeline only processes events that are newer than the last processed date.
+- **Data Deletion for Updates:** It deletes any existing data for the same `event_date` to accommodate updated records from GA4.
+- **Efficient Processing:** Only new and final events are processed, improving the efficiency of data loading.
+- **Finalization Logic:** The `is_final` flag ensures that only finalized events are used in the checkpoint, avoiding partial or incomplete records from intraday tables.

+This approach ensures an efficient and consistent update of the GA4 events data while minimizing unnecessary reprocessing.

 ##### Partitioning & Clustering
 ##### Fix session breakage on midnight
 ##### Default channel grouping